PNNL-Comp-Mass-Spec/Thermo-Peak-Data-Exporter/README.md

 ## Contacts

-Written by Bryson Gibbons for the Department of Energy (PNNL, Richland, WA) \
+Written by Bryson Gibbons and Matthew Monroe for the Department of Energy (PNNL, Richland, WA) \
 E-mail: matthew.monroe@pnnl.gov or proteomics@pnnl.gov \
 Website: https://omics.pnl.gov or https://panomics.pnl.gov/